-Here’s the good news: with your generous gift by Monday 16 December, you can help fund the hours of a critical research program that will tackle dementia in a whole new way.
+Here’s the good news: with your generous gift, you can help fund the hours of a critical research program that will tackle dementia in a whole new way.

 Its official name is the Dementia Tracer Program but, fittingly, we call this world-first project of it's type, ‘Sterling’s Dream’ in honour of its staunchest supporter.

 The last four years has seen Sterling and The Common Good set about raising the funds to cover the costs of crucial new technology, and take our radiologists and researchers to the point where patients can now safely go through the trials.

 We are so grateful to the thousands of people who have contributed to the first stage of this research.
 With this support, our research team led by Dr Eamonn Eeles (pictured above, on right) from The Prince Charles Hospital, with a specialist medical team and imaging experts from the CSIRO and the Queensland Brain Institute, have created a way to map the human brain using a novel isotope to see what the early signs of dementia look like.